 Such wealth and continued economic growth resulted in The Coal Exchange being revamped.
 The interiors of the main trading and shipping hall were given a glamorous makeover.
-Edwin Seward to leave to adorn the space with opulent carved woodwork, two huge tidal clocks mounted at the foot of lion sculptured and the infamous Dragon Clock.
-All pieces that reflected a prosperous time in Cardiff and remain steadfast fixtures today.
+Edwin Seward was given free reign to further adorn the interior with opulent carved woodwork.
+Two huge tidal clocks were mounted at the foot of colossal lion sculptures in the grand hall allowing merchant sailors to keep track of time and of course, the infamous Dragon Clock was commissioned with its poignant reminder “Tempus Fugit”.

 The impact WW1 had on business’s in Cardiff was irrecoverable.
 The coal industry crashed because of the availability of cheap German coal across Europe and the replacement of coal with oil as an alternative maritime fuel.

 The area of the Bute docklands declined and The Coal Exchange closed its doors for business in 1961.
 By 1964 the export of coal from Cardiff had ceased altogether.

 The Coal Exchange building fell into disrepair and the surrounding areas plunged into a deep depression.